 Potential gains are abstract, distant and unpredictable most of the time.

 Bargains between potential gains and losses have to promise a heavy bias towards gains to take action.
 And a (sometimes not so apparent) sunk cost often triggers unpleasant emotions and hence impairs the decision-making ability.

-I’ve fallen victim to the sunk cost fallacy fairly often and I don’t think that will ever change significantly, since biases are hardwired like in every other human’s brain.
+I’ve fallen victim to the sunk cost fallacy more often that I’d like to admit and I don’t think that will ever change significantly, since biases are hardwired as like in every other human’s brain.

-But I have at least some knowledge about how this comes about.
+But I have at least some understanding how this comes about.

 And so at least slightly improved odds not to fall victim to this fallacy again when making future decisions.